 Between 31st of July and 1st of August, 20 scientists gathered to collect and review the existing interdisciplinary scientific knowledge about the Białowieża Forest and to discuss consensus and dissent points from the perspective of their research.
 This author workshop was the first part of a three-step scientific exercise ‘Białowieża Science Initiative’, organised by EFI Bonn.

 The Białowieża Forest is a large forest complex on the border between Poland and Belarus composed of conifers and broadleaves.
+It is situated on the border between Poland and Belarus.
 The most recent controversy related to the forest refers to the management of the European spruce bark beetle (Ips typographus) outbreak.
 This conflict has had a significant impact on the social perception of forestry and nature conservation in Poland and beyond.

 While the controversy draws on partially contradicting scientific arguments, researchers presenting diverse views on the management of Białowieża forest rarely meet for joint discussions.